🔵

 1

-Host creates a room and sets how many votes each person gets (typically 3–7).
+The host creates a room and sets how many votes each person gets (usually 3 to 5).

 2